How Does Udemy Work? What is Udemy’s Business Model? Let’s find out.

-All these names are responsible for the transition of education from brick and mortar schools to digital.
+All these names are responsible for the transition of education from brick-and-mortar schools to digital.

 Eren Bali’s inspiration to develop a platform like Udemy came from his adolescence.
 He pursued all his education in a schoolhouse with the help of a computer having access to the Internet.
-Using just these two resources, Bali learned Maths and ended up winning a national gold medal for the same.
+Using just these two resources, Bali learned Mathematics and ended up winning a national gold medal for the same.

 In the year 2007, Bali was working as a web developer when he thought about his good old school days and the power of the internet to provide education – particularly for those who lack funds or have limited time.

 To satisfy his quench of doing something out-of-the-box, he created software for a virtual classroom.
 Bali intended to make it freely available for those in need.
 After a few days, he moved to Silicon Valley and started a company for his product with his friends – Gagan Biyani and Oktay Caglar.